-If you’re looking for an energetic career that combines sports and business, then look no further than sports management.
+If you’re looking for an energetic career that combines sports and business, then look no further than jobs in sports management.
 Sports management can take you in many directions, with all kinds of exciting opportunities and challenges.
 For instance, take a look at the Olympic Games and you’ll notice the breadth of a sports management career.
 The Olympics has all bases covered – from event planning and marketing to talent management and sports coaching.

-And, depending on your interests, you’ll have plenty of options to shape and build your career in sports management.
+And, depending on your interests, you’ll have plenty of options to shape and build your career with jobs in sports management.
 Whether you’ve got your sights set on lucrative roles in sports administration or you want to manage events or marketing for your favourite sports team, jobs in sports management will open those doors.

 We spoke with our exercise science expert, Dr Jaquelyn Osborne, to find out what jobs sports management has to offer.